marionhardy/celltracker/README.md

 ## Strengths

 1. None of these cells divide, I don't have to worry about lineage tracing
-2. The only cells that move a certain distance **must** be microglia, I can do filtering based on track length over the 50 frames
+2. The only cells that move a certain distance **can only** be microglia, I can do filtering based on track length over the 50 frames

 # Avenues explored and subsequently abandonned